noi-techpark/bdp-core/reader2/README.md

 ```
 GET /ParkingStation/*?where=or(scoordinate.bbi.(11.63,46.0,11.65,47.0,4326),scode.in.(69440GW,AB3))
 ```

-### I want to see only parking stations and their coordinates within a bounding box of a map

 ### I want to see all information where the measured value is greater than 100 and the station origin is FAMAS
 ```